More Extensive Is More Expensive: Sprawl, Infrastructure, and Oregon's Burden

-We need your help to get the word out about this report and its implications.
+We need your help to get the word out about these reports and their implications.
 Here's what you can do to get involved.

 - Your local leaders and elected officials need to hear the message in this report.
-Consider sending them the four-page summary above, or the full report.
+Consider sending them the four-page summary above, or either of the full reports.

 - Contact our policy staff around the state to share examples of out-of-control infrastructure spending in your community.
 This will help us build an inventory of places where better decisions could save taxpayers millions.
 Learn about our regional offices and contact info here.

 - Get involved with our work in your area.
 Sign up for action alerts, volunteering, and more at our Take Action page.